Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Definition and functionality of the scenario of RSP by multiple sequential observers

-Now to restore the shared state to be reused by another Bob for the same task, Alice can reverse her previous unitary operation by further applying $\sigma_z$ if her previous operation was $\sigma_z$ (in case of remote states from the equatorial circle of the Bloch sphere), and doing nothing if it was $\openone_2$.
-The reverse operation is redundant for the remote states chosen from a non-equatorial circle of the Bloch sphere.
-Otherwise, the correspondence between 1-cbit of communication from the sender and local unitary transformation by the receiver will be lost.
+Next, Alice reverses her previous unitary operation to reinstate the shared state to be used by the next Bob for the same task.
+She applies $\sigma_z$ if her previous operation was $\sigma_z$ (in case of remote states from the equatorial circle of the Bloch sphere), and does nothing if it was $\mathbb{I}_2$.
+The reverse operation is not performed for the remote states chosen from a non-equatorial circle of the Bloch sphere.

-Next Bob$^1$ passes the particle in his possession to Bob$^2$ such that Bob$^2$ can prepare remote state at Alice's lab.
-Since Bob$^2$ is independent of Bob$^1$, he considers the average effect of all probable choice of basis by Bob$^1$.
-Bob$^2$ performs an unsharp measurement on the resultant state, and makes a CC to Alice.
-Similarly, depending upon the outcome and the chosen plane from the Bloch sphere (with known $\theta$), Alice applies a suitable unitary operation so that RSP-fidelity can be determined from the prepared state.
-Here also the procedure of post-selection is applicable for Alice with Bob$^2$ in the scenario.
-Alice again performs the reverse operation, i.e., $\lbrace \openone_2, \sigma_z \rbrace$ for remote state chosen from the equatorial circle of the Bloch sphere to leave the state to be utilised by Bob$^3$.
+In a nutshell, Bob$^1$ starts the process and passes the particle in his possession to Bob$^2$ such that Bob$^2$ can prepare the remote state at Alice's lab after the suitable reverse operation done by Alice.
+Since Bob$^2$ is independent of Bob$^1$, he considers the average effect of all probable actions taken by Bob$^1$.
+During this second step, Bob$^2$ performs an unsharp measurement on the resultant state, and makes a CC to Alice.
+Alice again applies a suitable unitary correction to determine the average RSP-fidelity depending upon the outcome of measurement done by Bob$^2$ and the chosen plane of the Bloch sphere with known $\theta$.
+Again, the suitable reverse operation, (i.e., $\lbrace \sigma_z,\mathbb{I}_2 \rbrace$) for $\theta=\frac{\pi}{2}$ is done by Alice to leave the state to be re-utilised by Bob$^3$.
+The method of post-selection is applied when $\theta \neq \frac{\pi}{2}$.

-Then Bob$^2$ sends his particle to Bob$^3$ and Bob$^3$ repeats the same task with different unsharpness of measurement.
-In this way, all independent n-number of Bobs can sequentially access the particle depending upon the encryptions of previous Bobs~\citep{Mal} and can prepare remote qubit at Alice's end by making use of a single copy of the initial entangled state.
-Fig.\ref{scheme} depicts the protocol in this scenario.
+The above process is repeated for all the following Bobs.
+In this way, all independent $n$-number of Bobs can sequentially access the particle and can prepare remote states at Alice's end by making use of a single copy of the initial entangled state.
+Fig.\ref{scheme} depicts the entire protocol in the aforementioned scenario.
 The process continues as long as Bobs are able to perform the task of RSP with average non-classical fidelity which attains maximum value if only the last Bob in the sequence performs sharp measurement.
-Our aim is to find the bound on the optimum number of Bobs in the framework of RSP mentioned above.
+Our aim is to find the bound on the maximum number of Bobs in the framework of the above RSP scenario.